Mount Elbrus: Second World War

+A possibly apocryphal story tells of a Soviet pilot being given a medal for bombing the main mountaineering hut, Priyut 11 (Приют одиннадцати, "Refuge of the 11"), while it was occupied.
+He was later nominated for a medal for not hitting the hut, but instead, the German fuel supply, leaving the hut standing for future generations.

+Mt.
+Elbrus was briefly incorporated into the Georgian SSR from 1944 - 1956.

 Post-WWII

 The Soviet Union encouraged ascents of Elbrus, and in 1956 it was climbed en masse by 400 mountaineers to mark the 400th anniversary of the incorporation of Kabardino-Balkaria, the Autonomous Soviet Socialist Republic where Elbrus was located.

 Between 1959 and 1976, a cable car system was built in stages that can take visitors as high as 3800 m.

 National park

-Since 1986, Elbrus has been incorporated into Prielbrusye National Park, one of the Protected areas of Russia.
+Since 1986, Elbrus has been incorporated into Prielbrusye National Park, one of the protected areas of Russia.

 Special ascents

-In October 2021, Kazakh scientist Aida Tabelinova climbed Mount Elbrus as part of an international expedition led by Youth Club of the Russian Geographical Society and Rossotrudnichestvo to promote humanitarian cooperation.
-A year earlier, a charity climb for the Global Relief Trust by British Muslim climber Akke Rahman was completed in one day, without acclimatisation or using oxygen, and only days after Rahman recovered from COVID-19 infection.